-Motion: To approve the agenda for the October 4, 2021, meeting of the Board of Trustees.
+Motion: To approve the agenda for the December 6, 2021, meeting of the Board of Trustees.

-Motion by Prudence Johnson; Seconded by Eric Park; Carried Unanimously
+Motion by Audrey Freitag; Seconded by Eric Park; Carried Unanimously

-APPROVAL OF MINUTES: The Board approved the minutes of the August 30, 2021, Ad Valorem Tax Hearing and regular meeting, and the September 20, 2021, special meeting of the Board of Trustees.
+\APPROVAL OF MINUTES: The Board approved the minutes of the November 8, 2021, regular meeting of the Board of Trustees.